 About Dr Anna Sellbach

 Dr Anna Sellbach is a neurologist with a subspecialty interest in movement disorders.
-Her particular focus is on conditions including Parkinson’s disease, atypical parkinsonism, dystonia, Tourette syndrome, ataxia, falls / gait disorder and other complex neurodegenerative diseases.
+Her particular focus is on conditions including tremor, Parkinson’s disease, atypical parkinsonism, dystonia, Tourette syndrome, ataxia, falls / gait disorder and other complex neurodegenerative diseases.

 She provides Botulinum toxin therapy for conditions including cervical dystonia, blepharospasm, hemifacial spasm and chronic migraine.